khobares/Webapp_Automation_Loblaws/README.md

-Ruby automation - Instructuions to run :
+Ruby automation - Instructuions to run:

 (The setup assumes you are running on a Mac OS system and you have ruby installed.
 If this is not the case, minor changes will be required.)